robderon/WebApplicationArchitectures/Workshop5.md

 ## FOR OUR NEXT WORSHOP :

+- Finish 5.1

-Read Workshop6.md, Watch the event loop video, Read the pdf on Fetch and Promises.
+- Read Workshop6.md, Watch the event loop video, Read the pdf on Fetch and Promises.
+I will ask random questions at the beginning of the Worskhop to make sure all of you watched and read the content.
+IF you want to learn while watching the video, I advise you to take notes.